Chris Chiozza

-Christopher Xavier Chiozza (/tSi'ouz@/ chee-OH-zə; born November 21, 1995) is an American professional basketball player for Karşıyaka Basket of the Basketbol Süper Ligi (BSL).
+Christopher Xavier Chiozza (/tSi'ouz@/ chee-OH-zə; born November 21, 1995) is an American professional basketball player who last played for Pallacanestro Cantù of the Lega Basket Serie A (LBA).
 He played college basketball for the Florida Gators.
 Chiozza won an NBA championship with the Warriors in 2022.

 High school career

 Chiozza attended White Station High School, where he was coached by Jesus Patino.
 He also played on the Team Thad AAU team.
 As a junior, in the wake of his grandmother's death, he posted averages of 27 points, seven assists and seven steals in an important Pittsburgh tournament and began to get major college looks.
 He averaged 15 points and eight assists per game as a senior.
 Chiozza was ranked No. 45 in his class by Rivals.com and received scholarship offers from Auburn, UMass, Memphis, Ohio State, Richmond and Tennessee before committing to Florida.